Science of

 Interfaces

 In science, interesting things happen at the edge.
 In the middle of a block of ice, molecules are locked into a regular pattern and not much is happening.
 But where ice meets liquid water, or where water meets air, things change.
-At those edges—what in science are called interfaces—molecules and individual atoms encounter forces that change their behavior.
+At those edges—what in science are called interfaces—molecules and individual atoms exist in special environments and encounter forces that change their behavior.
 It’s at these interfaces that opportunity abounds for novel science.
-And it’s here that PNNL research groups have made strides in understanding previously hidden scientific patterns that govern material behavior.
+And it’s here that PNNL research groups have made strides in revealing previously hidden scientific phenomena that govern material behavior, understanding the root causes of these phenomena in order to control them.

 Even a substance as ubiquitous as water has secrets still to uncover.
-The behavior of water drives processes as common as rusting and evaporation.
+The behavior of water drives processes as common and important as rusting and evaporation.
 But how salt ions behave at the interface of liquid water and air isn't well known.
-PNNL researchers studying that interface discovered that liquid water slows the separation of ions at the interface with air.
+Researchers at PNNL studying that interface discovered that liquid water slows the separation of ions at the interface with air.
 When surrounded by liquid water, salt ions rearrange water's bonding structure, breaking and forming hydrogen bonds.
-The insight came from a computing simulation run on massively parallel computing using computer resources provide by the Department of Energy’s Office of Science, Basic Energy Sciences.
-Unlike other simulations, the calculations included thermodynamic and kinetic parameters that had never previously been done.
+The insight came from a simulation run on massively parallel computing using resources provided by the Department of Energy’s Office of Science, Basic Energy Sciences.
+Unlike other simulations, the calculations included thermodynamic and kinetic parameters that had never previously been considered.
+Their results provide valuable insight into critical interfacial phenomena, enabling controlled materials synthesis.

 Capturing material formation at interfaces

-Using these resources, we are working toward the goal of creating predictable, scalable materials for energy capture, conversion, storage, and use.
+Using these distinguishing resources, we are working toward the goal of developing predictable, scalable synthesis of materials for energy and information processing applications.